 - The Learning Scientists identified six learning strategies that are supported by cognitive psychology.
 They can be implemented at home

-Please consider contributing to research on the psychological and social effects of Covid-19 – www.covid19study.org.
-The study is being run by UCL and is open to all people over age 18 in the UK.
+Please consider contributing to research on the long-term psychological and social effects of Covid-19 – www.covid19study.org.
+The study is run by UCL and is open to all people over age 18 in the UK.
 More information about the survey is available here.